 The Give a Sh*t Book Club

-Here's how to participate: Get your hands on a copy of the book, read it, and meet back here on Saturday, March 25th for a virtual book club discussion.
-I'll start us off with a few discussion questions, and you can chime in with whatever thoughts you have on the book.
+Want to Participate?
+Get your hands on a copy of the book, read it, and meet back here on Saturday, September 30th for a virtual book club discussion.
 Already have plans that day?
 No problem, the comments will stay open for at least a week, so you can jump in whenever you have time.

 See below our previous Give a Sh*t Book Club discussions.